How to take a steam bath

 - Fungi.

-In no case should you overload your body with a long stay in the steam room!
-High temperatures are good, but prolonged exposure leads to overheating, which is fraught with negative consequences.
-There are clear signs that it is time to tie up the steam and go out into the fresh air, namely:
+Under no circumstances should you overload your body with a long stay in the steam room!
+High temperatures are good, but prolonged exposure leads to overheating, which can have negative consequences.
+There are clear signs that it’s time to quit steaming and get out into the fresh air, namely:

 - nausea;